+256 741947400 info@vibrantholidaysafaris.com

 You need to have a yellow fever vaccine to be allowed into Uganda, Rwanda or Congo.
 Foreign visitors may also need a visa to enter the borders of the different gorilla tracking countries.
 The park authorities will ask for your passport after the briefing and before going into the forest to confirm your identity and ensure that you are illegible for gorilla trekking.

-You cannot track mountain gorillas when infected with transmittable diseases.
+Visitors with infected with transmittable diseases are not allowed to track Gorillas.
 The Rangers have the right to stop you from going ahead with the group if they feel that the gorillas could be infected.
 Volunteer to remain behind if you are not feeling well or suspect that you have a contagious disease.
 You will be refunded back the money you spent on the permit or be given another opportunity once you are cleared and are in good health.
 Gorillas easily catch human diseases like diarrhea, flue and cough.
 Cough in particular affects gorillas badly.
 Turn away from the gorillas and cover your nose and mouth if you have to sneeze or cough.
 Remember, you may be carrying germs or an infection that you are not aware of.
 You need to also ensure you have clean hands as you head out trekking.

 You must be 15 year or more to get a gorilla tracking permit.
-The age limit for gorilla trekking is set to 15 because children usually carry flu, colds, chickenpox and mumps that could be infect the gorillas.
+Young children usually carry flu, colds, chickenpox and mumps that could infect the gorillas.

 Tracking gorillas involves moving long distances searching for the gorilla families.
 It often involves climbing steep terrain and mud-filled trails.
 You need to be reasonably fit and in good shape for the best experience.
 Elderly travelers will be assigned the nearest gorilla families.
 The elderly can hire the services of a porter to help carry them up to the group if they wish.

-In rare cases were a mountain gorilla charges, crouch down slowly.
+In rare cases where a mountain gorilla charges, crouch down slowly.
 Do not run but let the gorilla leave on its own.
-The Rangers will be on alert when a silverback starts beating his chest to display dominance.
-They are trained to calm down tourists in such circumstances and to stop anyone from running.
+The Rangers are always alert when a silverback starts beating his chest to display dominance, you should calm down in such circumstances and do not try to run away.
 As threatening and scary as charging may be, the best thing to do is stay put.
 Always stay calm and avoid sudden movements.

 The Rangers will let you know when it is safe to start taking photos.
 While taking photos of mountain gorillas, keep calm and limit your movements.
 Do not use your flash to avoid irritating the gorillas to the point of charging at you.

 Avoid staring directly at the gorillas as they might mistake it for hostility.
 Your body language counts a lot when with gorillas.
-Do not lift your arms or hands as they might be taken as signs of aggression.
-Standing taller than them and then staring may also be mistaken for aggression.
+Do not lift your arms or hands as it might be taken as a sign of aggression.

 Do not attempt touching mountain gorillas even when they are inspecting you.
 They could mistake it for aggressiveness.

 For the best gorilla trekking experience, wear good sturdy hiking shoes.
 The shoes should be ideal climbing muddy and steep slopes.
 Move with enough drinking water and packed lunch from your hotel.
-Rain is very common in the gorilla parks and for that reason, you are advised to carry a rain jacket and other gear to be on the safe side.
+Rain is common in the gorilla parks, therefore, carry a rain jacket and other gears to be on the safe side.
 Gorilla tourism occurs in areas with thick forests and vegetation.
 Sharp grasses and tree branches could bruise your skin.
 You are better off putting on long pants and shirts.
 It is also important to note that tropical forests are full of insects.
 The best way to contain them is to acquire a good insect repellent.
 Move with a binocular and a good camera to take photos of the forest creatures.